ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-1.0-to-2.0-migration.md

 Vitalik also thinks that the EVM should be retired soon and contracts should be on Ewasm with an EVM interpreter.

 Since EVM makes use of 256-bit bytecode, smaller computations have to be converted to 256-bit strings before the EVM can process them.
 The WASM code, however, has been designed with production in mind.
 The elimination of precompiling is an added advantage for eWASM.
-WASM is an open standard \(backed by google, microsoft, apple\) and because of this it will allow more programming languages \(C/C++, JS, Go\) to be used for smart contract development (Solidity included).
+WASM is an open standard \(backed by Google, Microsoft, Apple\) and because of this it will allow more programming languages \(C/C++, JS, Go\) to be used for smart contract development (Solidity included).

 **Challenges**